 For further information, refer to the Key Ideas tab.

-The VPA is already rolling out the new PSP 2.o process, piloting the process in 2020 as part of VPA’s outer Melbourne work program, which includes the Craigieburn West, Wallan South, Wallan East and Officer South Employment PSPs.
+The VPA is already rolling out the new PSP 2.o process, piloting the process in 2020 and into 2021 as part of VPA’s outer Melbourne work program, which includes the Craigieburn West, Wallan South, Wallan East and Officer South Employment PSPs.

 As part of this pilot program, the VPA is working with key councils, agency, landowner and industry stakeholders with an ‘onboarding’ program, focusing on the cultural changes needed to promote a solutions mindset required to achieve a streamlined PSP process and plan with a vision.